Bhanuprakash842/devTinder/Notes.md

 -  validate  function runs on only the documents which are being added as new but not on the existing data updation So we should make validation true .
 In patch API which we have written , then the findByIdAndUpdate contains options runValidators:true

 - When we use timeStamps : true when the creation of Schema ,then mongoose will store the date and time of creation.

+- We dont want the user to change the emailId because it is the changing of all the identity.So we have to put a API level validation.

+- API level validation can be done by writing the logic in the patch API.
+So we can allow the user to update only the allowed keys of us.